Star Wars Episode 9: The Rise of Skywalker trailer is here

-The circle is complete -- Star Wars Episode 9's title is The Rise of Skywalker, and has been revealed Friday to kick off the Star Wars Celebration Chicago weekend.
+The circle is complete.
+Star Wars Episode 9's title, The Rise of Skywalker, was revealed Friday to kick off Star Wars Celebration Chicago.

-A first photo from the movie has glimpsed the stage early on, showing the beginnings of a new adventure.
+The Rise of Skywalker trailer leads off with Rey standing in the desert, possibly in communication with Mark Hamill's Luke Skywalker.

+"We have passed on all we know, a thousand generations live in you now," Skywalker says in a voiceover.
+"But this is your fight."

-Abrams said that he is currently in the editing and visual effects stage of the film, but did give a tease as to the plot.
+Abrams said he's currently in the editing and visual effects stage of the film, but did give a plot tease.

 "This movie, it's about this new generation, and what they've inherited, the light and the dark," Abrams said, seeming to reference Rey (Daisy Ridley), Finn (John Boyega), Poe (Oscar Issac) and Kylo Ren (Adam Driver).